Aging, Sleep Disturbance, and the Body Clock

 light that reach the retina from these bright light or blue light therapy lamps increases the risk

 of retinal damage and blindness.
 The hazard from bright light is compounded because most elderly

 people have significant retinal damage, and many are taking photosensitizing medications.
 By age

 75 a significant number of people have vision problems from Age-related Macular Degeneration

 More on age-related eye damage from bright light

 Low intensity Lo-LIGHT therapy lamps are as effective as bright light for regulating the human body clock, and emit no blue light.
-The GreenLIGHT technology used in Lo-LIGHT lamps provides a safe and comfortable light that is not selectively filtered out by the yellowing lens and maintains its effectiveness in older people.
+The GreenLIGHT technology used in Lo-LIGHT lamps provides a safe and comfortable light that is not selectively filtered out by the yellowing lens, maintains its effectiveness and is more easily tolerated by older people.
+Refs.
 Lo-LIGHT lamps can be used safely by people with glaucoma or existing retinal damage and anyone who can safely tolerate normal indoor lighting.